 - 1. Train to become a therapy dog team. - 2.
 Test with and join a qualifying pet therapy organization. - 3.
-Call Volunteer Services Office at Doylestown Hospital to arrange a shadow visit. - 4.
+Call Volunteer Services Office at Doylestown Hospital to arrange a shadow visit and get an application. - 4.
 Have a conversation with Doylestown Hospital's therapy dog program team leader to address your questions and discuss how the program works. - 5.
 Do a shadow visit with an experienced team to see and talk about what's involved in volunteering with a therapy dog in a hospital setting. - 6.
-Participate in an interview with a member of Volunteer Services and talk about your interests, the therapy dog program, what you need to do to complete an application and why nearly 600 community members volunteer in a variety of roles at Doylestown Hospital.
-Receive your application. - 7.
 Complete a Doylestown Hospital application form and provide the following documentation: - a.
-Membership card from a qualifying pet therapy organization; this membership card has the dates your membership became active and when it expires.
-Your membership card is not the certificate you receive when you earn pet therapy certification. - b.
+Membership card from a qualifying pet therapy organization - b.
 Vet Records: exam, rabies, DHPP or DHLPP or titer, and negative fecal; heartworm blood test or attestation of use of preventatives - c.
 Dog License - d.
 Human Health Records: TB tests, annual flu vaccine, TDaP vaccine, COVID-19 vaccinations - e.
-PA State Police Criminal Record Clearance; FBI Fingerprint Clearance; PA Child Abuse Clearance for Adults - 8.
-Attend Hospital Orientation for background on policy basics like HIPAA, safety measures, parking, and other issues relevant to all new hospital employees and volunteers. - 9.
+PA State Police Criminal Record Clearance; FBI Fingerprint Clearance; PA Child Abuse Clearance for Adults - 7.
+Participate in an interview with a member of Volunteer Services and talk about your interests, the therapy dog program, and why nearly 600 community members volunteer in a variety of roles at Doylestown Hospital. - 8.
+Attend Hospital Orientation for background on policy basics like HIPAA, safety measures, parking and other issues relevant to all new hospital employees and volunteers. - 9.
 Participate in an Animal Team Briefing to review handling procedures and therapy dog team policies. - 10.
 Complete a series of at least three Mentored Visits with your therapy dog.